Motor Speech and Voice Clinic

 • Delayed auditory feedback

 Mikael D.Z.
-Kimelman, Ph.D., CCC-SLP is the Program Director for the Motor Speech & Voice Clinic, the Department Chair and an Associate Professor in the Department of Speech-Language Pathology.
+Kimelman, Ph.D., CCC-SLP, F-ASHA is the Program Director for the Motor Speech & Voice Clinic, the Department Chair and an Associate Professor in the Department of Speech-Language Pathology.
 Dr. Kimelman earned his Bachelor's degree from the California State University - Hayward, his Master's degree from the University of Florida, and his Ph.D. from the University of Wisconsin, Madison.
 His areas of interest are in neurologically based communication disorders and voice disorders.

-Annette A. Neff, M.S., CCC-SLP is the Clinical Instructor for the Motor Speech & Voice Disorders Clinic in the Department of Speech-Language Pathology.
+Annette A. Neff, M.S., CCC-SLP is the Clinical Assistant Professor for the Motor Speech & Voice Disorders Clinic in the Department of Speech-Language Pathology.
 She received her Bachelor's degree from the University of Pittsburgh and her Master's degree from Penn State University.
 She is certified in the Lee Silverman Voice Treatment Program (LSVT) for both face-to-face and telepractice services.
 Ms. Neff's interests are in neurologically based communication disorders and voice disorders.